AdibOsmany/Courses/README.md

 *School: Stevens Institute of Technology*

-*About: Looking to gain experience in software development.*
+*About: Seeking to acquire hands-on experience within the field of Computer Science.*

 # Welcome to my github portfolio!
 This portfolio showcases a collection of my coding assignments, projects, and a couple of events I participated in.